formatron/formatron/template/README.md

 ## Requirements and Configuration

-Top level configuration is in `AwsDeployFile`
+Top level configuration is in `Formatronfile`

 The configuration is set per environment and stored encrypted with the appropriate KMS key in the s3 bucket.